Find the answers to the most commonly asked questions

 Step 7 – Pregnancy Test

-2 weeks after your egg collection, you will have a pregnancy blood test which looks at your Beta hCG (pregnancy hormone) blood levels to determine whether your treatment has been successful.
+2 weeks after your egg collection, you will have a pregnancy test to determine whether your treatment has been successful.

 If you are having treatment with a partner, they will need to attend the first appointment and the treatment consultation.
 It is not necessary for your partner to attend the monitoring appointments.
 You need to have someone to accompany you to the Egg Collection and to ensure you can go home safely; usually patients bring their partner, though this can be a friend if the partner is not needed to produce a sample.